cyberrangecz/docs/docs/user-guide/administration-agenda/administration-agenda-overview.md

 </p>

-Or click the button in the left panel in the section Administration:
+Or click the button in the global navigation in the section Administration:

 <p align="center">
   <img src="/img/user-guide/administration-agenda/administration-left-panel.png">